-The proposed bill seeks to enhance consumer data privacy in West Virginia by introducing a new article to the Code of West Virginia that addresses the collection, use, and sharing of personal information by businesses.
-It defines key terms such as "personal information," "business," and "consumer," and establishes consumer rights, including the right to request copies of personal data, the right to have personal information deleted or corrected, and the right to opt-out of the sale or sharing of personal information with third parties.
-The bill also prohibits discrimination against consumers exercising these rights and mandates that businesses maintain an online privacy policy detailing consumer rights and the categories of personal information collected.
+The proposed bill aims to enhance consumer data privacy in West Virginia by establishing a new article in the Code of West Virginia, 1931, which defines key terms related to consumer data and outlines consumer rights regarding their personal information.
+These rights include the ability to request copies of their data, have their information deleted or corrected, and opt-out of the sale or sharing of their personal information with third parties.
+The bill prohibits discrimination against consumers exercising these rights and requires businesses to maintain an online privacy policy detailing their data collection practices.
+Additionally, it mandates that businesses inform consumers about the categories of personal information collected, the purposes for which it is used, and the third parties with whom it is shared.

 Statutes affected: